On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

 \subsection{Dataset}

 In this subsection, we will introduce the datasets we used in our experiments, and the statistics of the dataset are presented in Table~\ref{tab:datasets_statistics}.

-\paragraph{Synthetic Datasets} We follow the graph generation process in an earlier study \cite{c:gnnexplainer} and adopt three datasets for \emph{node classification}, namely, BA-Shapes, Tree-Cycles, and Tree-Grid.
-Each dataset consists of a base graph and a set of motifs, where the class label of each node is determined by its role in the motif.
+\mypara{Synthetic Datasets} We follow the graph generation process in \cite{c:gnnexplainer, c:pgexplainer} and adopt four datasets, BA-Shapes, Tree-Cycles, Tree-Grid, and BA2Motif.
+Each dataset consists of a base graph and a set of motifs, where for node classification, the class label of each node is determined by its role in the motif, and for graph classification, the class label of each graph is determined by the type of motif in the graph.
 For instance, in BA-Shapes, the motifs are the ``house-shaped'' subgraphs, and the class labels of the nodes are ``bottom'', ``middle'', ``top'' and ``outside''.
 For a node instance, its ground-truth explanation is given by all edges in the motif to which it belongs.
+Regarding the explaining indices, we follow the settings in \cite{c:pgmexplainer} for BA-Shapes, Tree-Cycles, and Tree-Grid, and the settings in \cite{c:pgexplainer} for BA2Motif.

-\paragraph{Real-world Datasets} Two real-world datasets called Mutagenicity and MSRC\_21 \cite{a:tudataset} are used for \emph{graph classification} in our experiment.
+\mypara{Real-world Datasets} Two real-world datasets called Mutagenicity and MSRC\_21 \cite{a:tudataset} are used for \emph{graph classification} in our experiment.
 Mutagenicity contains chemical compounds that belong to two classes: either mutagenic or not.
 Each compound is a graph, in which each node is an atom and node features are one-hot encodings of the node atom types.
-In \cite{c:pgexplainer,c:gnnexplainer,c:cf2,a:gcexplainer}, the amino-group (-NH2) and nitro-group (-NO2) are treated as the ground-truth explanations for the mutagenic compounds.
-Nevertheless, treating the sub-structure amino-group (-NH2) and nitro-group (-NO2) as ground-truth explanations is not rigorous, as it has been reported that among the compounds with aromatic -NO2 and -NH2 groups, only 76 \% and 53 \% of them are mutagenic \cite{a:mutagen}.
-Thus, we will not evaluate the explanation with accuracy metrics on Mutagenicity dataset.
+We follow \cite{c:pgexplainer,c:gnnexplainer,c:cf2,a:gcexplainer} and treat the amino-group (-NH2) and nitro-group (-NO2) as the ground-truth explanations for the mutagenic compounds.
 MSRC\_21 is derived from MSRC-v2 \cite{url:msrc}, a benchmark dataset in semantic image processing, where each image belongs to one of the 20 classes describing the scene of the image.
 A graph is constructed based on the semantic segmentation of each image, in which each node is a super-pixel whose feature is the one-hot embedding of the object semantic type.
+We evaluate on 250 graphs for both Mutagenicity and MSRC\_21.